OPENDAP/combined/README.md

 ## What's here

-This meta-project contains the libdap4, bes, hyrax-dependencies and olfs repositories along with autotools builds scripts (configure, make, et c.) to build them.
-You can work within one of the repos as if it was independently cloned as well as build the whole server.
+This meta-project contains the libdap4, bes, hyrax-dependencies and olfs repositories along with autotools builds scripts (configure, make, etc.) to build them.
+You can work within one of the repos as if it was independently cloned as well as building the whole server.

 #### _OLFS_